 Relativistic plasma ejected from SMBHs at the centres of massive galaxies is known to play a key role in the AGN feedback cycle, and consequently the formation and evolution of structure in the Universe.
-The formation, collimation and acceleration of AGN outflows notwithstanding the vast range of physical systems from which they are produced, are thought to involve essentially similar physical mechanisms (e.g. Wiita 2001).
-In the case of a supersonic beam, dynamical instabilities associated with these outflows are rich enough to allow the formation of structures such as knots, filaments and wiggles (e.g. Stone 1997) and these have been observed and studied in detail (e.g. Hardcastle et al. 2002; Laing et al. 2006).
+The formation, collimation and acceleration of these cosmic outflows is of ongoing importance in the field of astrophysical research, and notwithstanding the vast range of physical systems from which they are produced, cosmic jets and outflows are thought to be driven by essentially similar physical mechanisms (e.g. Wiita 2001).
+In the case of a supersonic beam, dynamical instabilities associated with these outflows are rich enough to allow the formation of structures such as knots, filaments and wiggles (e.g. Stone 1997) and these have been observationally confirmed and studied in detail (e.g. Hardcastle et al. 2002; Laing et al. 2006).